 The health professional looking after your care will discuss with you the most appropriate treatment.

-Testicular cancer is a relatively rare type of cancer, accounting for just 1% of all cancers that occur in men.
+Testicular cancer is a relatively rare type of cancer, accounting for just 1 per cent of all cancers that occur in men.

 Testicular cancer is unusual compared with other cancers because it tends to affect younger men.